costajob/app-servers/README.md

 This tests also highlight the different philosophies of each language: at one end there is GO's "battery-included" approach, at the other one there's Rust minimalistic way to require everything as an external dependency.

 ### Concurrency VS parallelism
-I am surprised that some of the fastest implementation does not support parallelism at all: Rust and Nim just run on a single thread (thanks to the lack of garbage collector), while Crystal does not even stress the unique CPU it uses.
+I am surprised that some of the fastest implementation does not support parallelism at all: Rust and Nim just run on a single thread (thanks to the lack of garbage collector), while both Rust and Crystal does not even stress the unique used CPU.
 Again: this will probably change on a workstation with more than 16 physical CPUs, but considering the standard virtual slice you will get is one vCPU and 512MB RAM, it is something you should keep in mind.

 ### A matter of taste